Hello Eagle Rock, California

 In the mood for a little futbol?
 Head down to the Black Boar English pub for a pint, or get really crazy at All Star Lanes Bowling alley.

-Other notable structures had come into being in the early part of the century, such as the Craftsman-style Women’s 20th Century Club, the Eagle Rock Carnegie Library, various lovely churches, and much attractive brick and commercial buildings along the main boulevards.
+Other notable structures had come into being in the early part of the century, such as the Craftsman-style Women’s 20th Century Club, the Eagle Rock Carnegie Library, various lovely churches, and a lot of attractive brick and commercial buildings along the main boulevards.

 Eagle Rock Historical Fun Facts